aresys-srl/sct/docs/source/user_manual/pta_corrections.rst

 If an ETAD product is provided for the SAR acquisition to be analyzed, the range and azimuth corrections contained in this product are extracted and added to the output.

+The corrections applied correspond to the merged ones both for azimuth and range directions.

 Sensor-specific Processing Corrections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^